29

 Avg faculty salary (monthly)$7,517

-Delta State admits 100% of applicants -- effectively open enrollment.
-SAT mid-range runs 450-620 math and 475-590 reading; ACT spans 17-23 (the lowest in this batch).
-The 48.1% completion rate aligns with this profile -- admissions is taking academic risk, and a meaningful share of matriculants are not academically prepared to finish a four-year program.
+Delta State admits 100% of applicants - effectively open enrollment.
+SAT mid-range runs 450-620 math and 475-590 reading; ACT spans 17-23 (the lowest in our dataset).
+The 48.1% completion rate aligns with this profile - admissions is taking academic risk, and a meaningful share of matriculants are not academically prepared to finish a four-year program.
 Prospective students should self-assess preparation and consider whether community-college transfer might offer a stronger pathway.

 Compared to Similar Schools